JoseGuzman/minibrain/README.md

 conda update -n base -c default conda
 ```

-* Python (tested in 2.7, will not work in Python 3.6)

 How to install it
 =================
 To download and install the minibrain package: